-After the past couple of years, the design world just wants to feel again.
+After the past couple of years and especially in the age of skim reading, the design world just wants to feel again.
 2022’s big web trends included soft, tactile design elements.
 And thanks to the evolution of technology and the more-is-more spirit of 2023, web designers will bring some outrageously tangible elements to the digital design sphere.
 “It’s all about textures in typography, abstract imagery, shapes, videos and backgrounds” says Huri.

 Huri says we’ve already seen a lot of metallic, liquid-like textures used in web design over the past few months, but the trend hasn’t exploded just yet.
 She predicts 2023 will go wild with textured techniques like animal fur, liquified glass and “squishy branding.”
 We’ll also see clay morphism, like the molded style of artist and designer Yonk featured in his Wix Transparent Video Collection, plus collaborations with brands like Meta and Sprite.